Rights groups call for boycott of Beijing 2022 Winter Games

 Rights groups have previously asked the Switzerland-based International Olympic Committee to move the games from China.
 The IOC has largely ignored the demands and says it’s only a sporting body that does not get involved with politics.

-The groups said because of the IOC’s inaction, “it now falls on governments to take a stand and demonstrate that they have the political will to push back against China’s reprehensible human rights abuses.”
+The groups said because of the IOC’s inaction “it now falls on governments to take a stand and demonstrate that they have the political will to push back against China’s reprehensible human rights abuses.”

-Beijing was host to the 2008 Olympics, which it promised would improve human rights in the country.
+Beijing hosted the 2008 Olympics, which it promised would improve human rights in the country.
 Instead, the groups say the prestige of the Olympics has led to “a gross increase on the assault on communities living under its rule.”

 The situation of the Uighurs in northwestern China has received most of the attention.
 Last week, U.S. Secretary of State Antony Blinken reiterated on his first day in office that he believed genocide was being committed against Xinjiang’s ethnic minorities.